-Name) Anima Care Code of Conduct for Employees Our Commitment to Our Animals (Insert company name) means animals in our care deserve to be he is committed to responsible animal care and handling.
-That althy, safe and well cared for. at we take seriously.
-We are proud of the work that we do, and we strictly ng among employees and service providers at our facility. ontact with an animal is required to support our core objective of responsible on of that support is through the review and signing of this Code of Conduct usiness.
-When you report an incident involving possible mistreatment, illness vill take it seriously.
+Code of Conduct for Employees Our Commitment to Our Animals (Insert company name) means animals in our care deserve to be healthy, is committed to responsible animal care and handling.
+That safe and well cared for.
+9 rake seriously.
+We are proud of the work that we do, and we strictly ong employees and service providers at our facility. with an animal is required to support our core objective of responsible hat support is through the review and signing of this Code of Conduct s.
+When you report an incident involving possible mistreatment, illness e it seriously.
 We will document your concern.
-We will follow up to le additional training among employees. andle and treat animals with respect and in accordance with (Insert company sand rules as well as the federal, provincial and municipal regulations under in our care is being mistreated, mishandled guidelines must report that information to ( ves or receives any information that alleges an animal on our property or or treated or handled in a way that is contrary to our animal care policy/ (name of contact person) immediately so that attact info) Failure to adhere to this agreement is cause reserves the right to refer animal-abusers to for dismissal.
-(Insert company name) law enforcement for prosecution. by any (insert company name) and and acknowledge that willful neglect, mishandling or abuse of animals employee or witnessing it and not reporting it is ermination of employment, and that offenders may also be subject to Signature of Employee Date Print Name: Signature of Employer Date Name and Title:
+We will follow up to itional training among employees. and treat animals with respect and in accordance with (Insert company rules as well as the federal, provincial and municipal regulations under in our care is being mistreated, mishandled or trea receives any information that alleges an animal on our property or ated or handled in a way that is contrary to our animal care policy/ of contact person) immediately so that afoo Failure to adhere to this agreement is cause for direserves the right to refer animal-abusers to law e smissal.
+(Insert company name) nforcement for prosecution. by any (insert company name) nd acknowledge that willful neglect, mishandling or abuse of animals employee or witnessing it and not reporting it is ation of employment, and that offenders may also be subject to Signature of Employee Date Print Name: Signature of Employer Date Name and Title: